MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 | Read and delete connectors | Get-PowerAppConnector *(previously Get-Connector)* <br> Remove-PowerAppConnector *(previously Remove-Connector)* |
 | Read, update, and delete custom connector permissions | Get-PowerAppConnectorRoleAssignment *(previously Get-ConnectorRoleAssignment)* <br> Set-PowerAppConnectorRoleAssignment *(previously Set-ConnectorRoleAssignment)* <br> Remove-PowerAppConnectorRoleAssignment *(previously Remove-ConnectorRoleAssignment)* |

-## PowerApps cmdlets for administrators (preview)
+## Power Apps cmdlets for administrators (preview)

 ### Prerequisite
 To perform the administration operations in the admin cmdlets, you'll need the following:

-- A user with any of these roles, Office 365 Global admins, Azure Active Directory Global admins, or Dynamics 365 Service administrator, can access the PowerApps admin PowerShell cmdlets.
-These roles no longer require a PowerApps plan for administrative access to the PowerApps admin PowerShell cmdlets.
-However, these administrators need to sign in to the [PowerApps Admin Center](https://admin.powerapps.com) at least once before using the PowerShell cmdlets.
+- A user with any of these roles, Office 365 Global admins, Azure Active Directory Global admins, or Dynamics 365 Service administrator, can access the Power Apps admin PowerShell cmdlets.
+These roles no longer require a Power Apps plan for administrative access to the Power Apps admin PowerShell cmdlets.
+However, these administrators need to sign in to the [Power Apps Admin Center](https://admin.powerapps.com) at least once before using the PowerShell cmdlets.
 If this is not done, the cmdlets will fail with an authorization error.

 - [Office 365 Global Administrator](https://support.office.com/article/assign-admin-roles-in-office-365-for-business-eac4d046-1afd-4f1a-85fc-8219c79e1504), [Azure Active Directory Global Administrator](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles-azure-portal), or [Dynamics 365 Service administrator](global-service-administrators-can-administer-without-license.md) permissions if you need to search through another user’s resources.
 Note that Environment Admins only have access to those environments and environment resources for which they have permissions.